ned14/nedmalloc/Readme.txt

 To use:
 -=-=-=-
 Drop in nedmalloc.h, nedmalloc.c and malloc.c.h into your project.
 Configure using the instructions in nedmalloc.h.
-Run and enjoy.
+Make sure that you call neddisablethreadcache() for every pool you use on thread exit, and don't forget neddisablethreadcache(0) for the system pool if necessary.
+Run and enjoy!

 To test, compile test.c.
 It will run a comparison between your system allocator and nedalloc and tell you how much faster nedalloc is.
 It also